fbpx Skip to content

 How to choose a Home Care Package provider

-Choosing a home care package provider can feel overwhelming – there are a lot of services, costs, and factors to consider.
-Let's look at how to find a home care package provider, so that you can shorten a lengthy providers list down to one approved provider that best suits your care needs.
+Choosing a Home Care Package provider can feel overwhelming – there are a lot of services, costs, and factors to consider.
+Let's look at how to find a Home Care Package provider, so that you can make an informed decision on which provider to use.

 Decide on self-managed or fully managed home care

 You should decide early on whether you will choose to self-manage your home care package.
-There are some major differences between self-managed and fully managed home care packages that you need to know.
-Starting with the wrong type of provider can delay you from getting the care services you need.
+There are some major differences between self-managed and fully managed Home Care Packages that you need to know.
+Engaging the wrong type of provider can delay you from getting the care services you need.

-Self-managed home care packages give the power to consumers to choose their own services and carers.
-Self-managed home care packages tend to have much lower costs compared to traditional fully managed providers – Trilogy Care only charges 15% of the home care package!
 Consumers on a self-managed home care package have the freedom to choose the services they need, where they want, when they want, from the carers they feel comfortable with.
-They can even transfer these services to another home care package provider if they decide to change providers.
+They can even transfer these services to another Home Care Package provider if they decide to change providers.

-Once you’ve chosen either self-managed or fully managed home care, you should start looking for approved home care package providers using My Aged Care’s find a provider tool.
-Simply enter your suburb, select the care type and services you require, and hit ‘Search’ to get a comprehensive providers list to browse through.
+Once you’ve chosen either self-managed or fully managed home care, you should start looking for approved Home Care Package providers using My Aged Care’s find a provider tool.
+Simply enter your suburb, select the care type and services you require, and hit ‘Search’ to get a comprehensive provider list.

 Start creating a shortlist of approved home care package providers that you find on My Aged Care.
 You will go over this providers list later to leave only a few home care package providers.
 You should also start visiting each package provider’s website to get a feel for their story, value, and professionalism.

-Once you have a shortlist of approved home care package providers, you can start calling each provider and asking a series of questions.
+Once you have a shortlist of approved Home Care Package providers, you can start calling each provider and asking a series of questions.
 You’ll start to get a feel for how each provider will treat you if you were their customer – whether they treat you with care or just as another number.
-Don’t feel pressured into agreeing to anything at this stage, you should just be getting information from each provider.
+Don’t feel pressured to agree to anything at this stage; you should just be getting information from each provider.

-Make sure you know what questions to ask when looking for a home care package provider.
-You should try to find out the services you can expect, how your care needs will be met, and how your carers will be chosen.
-You should also ask about the provider’s costs, as well as any extra hidden fees.
+Ensure you know what questions to ask when looking for a Home Care Package provider.
+You should find out what services are available, how your care needs will be met, and how your carers will be chosen.
+You should also ask about the provider’s costs, as well as any additional fees.

-Home care package providers may charge a range of different costs and fees that you need to be aware of.
-Their main cost will be package management and care management fees, which are often charged as a percentage of your home care package budget.
-Make sure you combine these costs for the full price!
-Trilogy Care has already combined these costs and only charge a 15% flat rate with no hidden costs or fees.
+Home Care Package providers may charge a wide range of costs and fees that you need to be aware of.
+Their main cost will be package management and care management fees, which are often charged as a percentage of your Home Care Package budget.
+Make sure you combine these costs to determine the total cost.
+Trilogy Care has already combined these costs and will only charge a 15% flat rate with no hidden costs or fees.

-Once you have only a few approved home care package providers left on your list, check their compliance history to see if they have any non-compliance notices.
+Once you have shortlisted a number of Home Care Package providers, you should check their compliance history to see if they have any non-compliance notices.
 You can search for specific approved providers using My Aged Care’s non-compliance checker, or find a report tool.
 Non-compliance reports will also appear in the find a provider tool.

-By following these steps, you should have narrowed your home care package providers list down to a single approved provider to sign up with.
-You can then start preparing for when your home care package starts.
+By following these steps, you should have narrowed your Home Care Package providers list down to a single approved provider to sign up with.
+You can then start preparing for when your Home Care Package commences.
 If you give this provider your referral code, they will be able to see information from your ACAT assessment to start forming your care plan.

-If you chose a self-managed home care package provider, you will be able to start choosing your services and carers, and paying for your services using home care package funds.
+If you choose a self-managed Home Care Package provider, you will be able to start choosing your services and carers, in addition to paying for your services using Home Care Package funds.

-If you’re already with a home care package provider and are considering changing providers, make sure you know the steps to switch.
-You’ll also need to know how transferring to another provider may affect your unspent funds.
+If you’re already with a Home Care Package provider and are considering changing providers, make sure you know the steps to switch.
+You’ll also need to understand how transferring to another provider may affect your unspent funds.

 Search by category